LMQFormer: A Laplace-Prior-Guided Mask Query Transformer for Lightweight Snow Removal: Introduction

 It is noted that existing rain removal methods cannot well address the snow problem due to their apparent visual differences.
 From Fig. \ref{Figure2}(a), the rain drops and streaks are densely distributed while the snowflakes vary in patterns.
 The image backgrounds are also more sensible for rainy images.
 The snowy backgrounds are seriously obscured at different degrees even in the same scene.
 These differences make it difficult to use existing rain removal methods ({\it e.g.} \cite{yue2021semi,jiang2021rain}) or lightweight methods ({\it e.g.} \cite{cai2019dual, wang2020model}) to process snowy images.
 How to locate snow areas and recover clean images are still important challenges in snow removal.

-To solve the above problems, we explore a prior of coarse mask and propose a lightweight architecture called Laplace-prior-guided Mask Query Transformer (LMQFormer).
-Our main concept of lightweight is to learn vast snow features at low scales and use coarse mask as prior knowledge to guide the recovery process.
-On the basis of this, we introduce Laplace operator to remove redundant information while preserving high-frequency snow edge information.
-A Laplace-VQVAE (Vector Quantised Variational AutoEncoder) is thus formulated to generate the coarse mask as prior knowledge for snow removal.
-Furthermore, we design a lightweight sub-network called Mask Query Transformer (MQFormer) to use the coarse mask to recover clean images.
-We employ an efficient framework consisting of parallel transformer and convolutional encoders as well as a hybrid decoder to learn snow characteristics under lightweight requirements.
-Duplicated Mask Query Attention (DMQA) is designed to integrate the coarse mask and concentrate the MQFormer to snow areas.
+To solve the above problems, we propose a lightweight architecture called Laplace-prior-guided Mask Query Transformer (LMQFormer).
+We observe and demonstrate that Laplace operator can remove redundant information while preserving high-frequency snow edge information.
+Thus, we take advantage of the lightweight Vector Quantised Variational AutoEncoder (VQVAE) and combine it with the Laplace operator to design a Laplace-VQVAE sub-network.
+This sub-network generates a coarse mask of snow area, which can be treated as a prior, namely Laplace prior, to guide snow removal.
+Furthermore, we design a lightweight sub-network called Mask Query Transformer (MQFormer), which uses this coarse mask to obtain high-quality snow-free images with fewer parameters.
+A Duplicated Mask Query Attention (DMQA) is designed to integrate the coarse mask and concentrate the MQFormer to snow areas.

 With this lightweight design, our LMQFormer attains the state-of-the-art visual performance with the smallest parameter size, as demonstrated in Fig. \ref{Figure1}(d)(e).
 The main contributions are summarized as follows: